South Laurel, Maryland: Government and infrastructure

 The U.S. Postal Service operates the Montpelier Post Office in South Laurel CDP.

 Education

 Primary and secondary schools

 South Laurel CDP is served by schools in the Prince George's County Public Schools.

 Zoned elementary schools serving sections of the CDP include: Deerfield Run, James Harrison, Laurel, Montpelier, Oaklands, and Vansville.

 Most residents are zoned to Dwight D. Eisenhower Middle School in South Laurel while some are zoned to Martin Luther King Middle School in Beltsville.
 All residents are zoned to Laurel High School in Laurel.

-Colleges and universities
+University

 Capitol Technology University is in South Laurel, on the site of the former Beltsville Speedway (a.k.a.
 Baltimore-Washington Speedway).